 Classroom activities include personal development, career assessment, career exploration, work readiness skills, entrepreneurship, computer technology and STEM (Science, Technology, Engineering and Math) projects.
 The curriculum will include behind the scene tours to local business and educational centers.

 Parents will be responsible for transportation to and from the camp.
 A limited amount of bus passes will be available to seated youth.
 On field trip days, transportation will be provided to and from campuses.

 MEALS & REFRESHMENTS

 Lunch will be provided daily.
 We recommend that students eat breakfast, and pack snacks and/or refreshments to eat during breaks.
-Vending machines are for SPC students only.
 Students are not allowed to leave the campus for lunch.

-Participants will be asked to wear the camp t-shirt, khaki pants, skirt, or capri pants along with sneakers or closed toed shoes.
-At least 2 shirts will be provided.
+Participants will be asked to wear the camp T-shirt, khaki pants, skirt, or Capri pants along with sneakers or closed toed shoes.
+Two (2) shirts will be provided to each student.
 Flip flops, slides and midriffs are prohibited.

-On successful completion of the four week program ( in good standing) he/she will receive a $400 incentive and will be eligible to participate in the “Dress For Success” shopping trip..
+On successful completion of the four week program (in good standing) he/she will receive a $400 incentive.

 Students are eligible to apply based on meeting the following requirements.